ArjitSurana/Project/README.md

 LOGIN AUTHENTICATION PROJECT

+1. Introduction:
+In the digital age, ensuring secure access to systems and data is of paramount importance.
+Login authentication serves as the first line of defense against unauthorized access.
+This project aims to develop a robust login authentication system to authenticate users securely and efficiently.

+2. Objectives:

+Design a user-friendly login interface.
+Implement secure authentication mechanisms.
+Protect against common security threats like brute-force attacks and password guessing.
+Allow for customization and scalability.
+Ensure compatibility with various platforms and devices.
 This project is aimed at implementing a login authentication system using HTML.
 The system allows users to securely sign up, log in, and manage their accounts.

 Contributors